Vish511/GoENV/README.md

 > Simple and configurable environment config file that follows DRY principle.

 ## Use Case
 Typically in a production environment, port and all other application critical variables are stored in the environment variables to prevent accidental expose to developers.
-So the default values are mentioned in 'default' tag.
-Developers will be able to see only this.
+To load all the environment variables by calling os.getenv will involve repitition of code based on the number of variables.
+Therefore, this package is much cleaner and generic avoiding repition and also load default values if environment variable is missing.

 ## Usage